On the H-type deviation of step two Carnot groups: Introduction

 \section{Introduction}

-This paper is a continuation of \cite{tys:h-type-stability}, where we introduced the {\it H-type deviation} $\delta(\G)$ of a step two Carnot group $\G$.
-The H-type deviation quantifies the extent to which $\G$ deviates from the class of Heisenberg-type groups in the sense of Kaplan.
-Kaplan's Heisenberg-type (or H-type) groups, introduced in \cite{kap:h-type}, are a geometrically and algebraically well-behaved family of groups distinguished by the validity of a host of explicit formulas for well-known analytic quantities such as the fundamental solution for the Folland sub-Laplacian and, more generally, the corresponding quasilinear sub-$p$-Laplacian.
+This paper is a sequel to \cite{tys:h-type-stability}, which introduced the {\it H-type deviation} $\delta(\G)$ of a step two Carnot group $\G$.
+The H-type deviation quantifies the extent to which $\G$ deviates from the class of Heisenberg-type groups.
+Heisenberg-type (or H-type) groups, introduced by Kaplan in \cite{kap:h-type}, are a geometrically and algebraically well-behaved family of groups distinguished by the validity of a host of explicit formulas for well-known analytic quantities such as the fundamental solution for the Folland sub-Laplacian and, more generally, the corresponding quasilinear sub-$p$-Laplacian.
 H-type groups have featured prominently in numerous papers exploring analysis and geometry in sub-Riemannian Carnot groups.
 A partial (and woefully incomplete) list of references is \cite{cdg:carnot}, \cite{rig:mass-transportation-type-H}, \cite{mv:quasimeromorphic-type-H}, \cite{eld:H-type-1}, \cite{eld:H-type-2}, \cite{bg:CDK}, and \cite{br:MCP}.

-Motivation for the H-type deviation arose from our efforts to characterize the class of {\it polarizable Carnot groups}.
-Introduced by the author and Balogh in \cite{bt:polar}, this class was defined by assuming the existence of an explicit one-parameter family of fundamental solutions for the $p$-Laplacian operators in terms of Folland's fundamental solution.
+Motivation for the concept of H-type deviation arose from efforts to characterize the class of {\it polarizable Carnot groups}.
+Introduced by the second author and Balogh in \cite{bt:polar}, this class was defined by assuming the existence of an explicit one-parameter family of fundamental solutions for the $p$-Laplacian operators in terms of Folland's fundamental solution.
 All H-type groups are polarizable, and conjecturally no other polarizable groups exist.
 Each polarizable group carries an essential foliation by horizontal curves which allows for the computation of Haar integrals via a radial-spherical decomposition with horizontal radial curves.
 Such {\it horizontal polar coordinate} decomposition was used in \cite{bt:polar} to compute explicit formulas for moduli of ring domains and explicit constants in several geometric functional inequalities.
-In \cite{tys:polar2}, we showed that the validity of a horizontal polar coordinate integration formula characterizes the class of polarizable Carnot groups.
+The recent paper \cite{tys:polar2} establishes that the validity of a horizontal polar coordinate integration formula characterizes the class of polarizable Carnot groups.